 One such factor is the number of form fields that your opt-in form contains.

-Some have found that, by having less form fields, they were able to increase the opt-in rates on their landing page.
+Some have found that, by having fewer form fields, they were able to increase the opt-in rates on their landing page.
 It’s safe to assume that time is always of the essence for your website visitor.

-Leadpages ran a test and found that an opt-in box with only one form field, raised conversions by 12.44%.
+Leadpages ran a test and found that an opt-in box with only one form field raised conversions by 12.44%.

 The copy that you use for the button can also impact how well the opt-in form boosts your conversion rate.

 Though you’ll want to do this further along in the testing process, changing the button color can also impact your conversion rate.

 Leadpages, for example, found that a change in button color increased conversions by 86.41%.